ntucker/anansi/packages/babel-preset-anansi/README.md

 Using react-hot-reloader instead of react-refresh

+### reactConstantElementsOptions: { allowMutablePropsOnTags?: string[] } | false

+Configures the options for [react-constant-elements](https://babeljs.io/docs/en/babel-plugin-transform-react-constant-elements).
+Setting to false disables this optimization altogether.
+Note: this is only ever used in production mode

 ## Future language support

 In addition to providing good production/development/testing transformations; some additional non-standard features